 How Was the Problem Fixed?

 The Netherlands has been working really hard to fix the stray dog problem.
 In short, revolutionary tactics were implemented.
-A country-wide sterilisation program was implemented.
-Every dog was brought in for sterilisation, they were also given a medical exam and any vaccinations needed.
+A country-wide sterilisation program of owned animals was implemented so that unnecessary puppies do not appear, which will not find a host and may become homeless.
+Dogs were brought in for sterilisation, they were also given a medical exam and any vaccinations needed.
 This definitely was crucial in cutting back on the spread of diseases.
-Among the others, the PSVIR method (pick, sterilise, vaccinate, identify and return) has been brought into life.
 The Netherlands has a country-mandated legislation that allows spaying and neutering services to be free for Dutch people.

 Strong Animal Welfare Laws

 The second thing, animal welfare laws were cracked down.
 The Dutch government implemented stronger laws concerning animal welfare in order to improve animal rights and protect their health.
 It’s a bit similar to the UK’s Animal Welfare Act.
 In short, any act of neglect or cruelty towards an animal will be punished by 3 years in prison.
 On top of that, there is a fine of around 16,000 Euro or more.
 Pet abandonment is illegal.
 In order for the abovementioned laws to be followed, a special division of police officers was created.
 Their main goal is to prevent animal cruelty and abandonment.
 The animal police are responsible for investigating animal neglect and rescuing pets from dangerous situations.
 At any time anyone sees a stray dog on a street, they should immediately call animal control.
 They can be sure that the animal will be rescued as soon as possible and then taken care of until it is adopted.